DaRL-LibSignal/PromptGAT/README.md

 # Prompt learning for Sim2Real under reinforcement learning

+## 🚀 🚀 🚀
+## We have created a docker image for your convenience
+## <span style="color:red">(Start sim-to-real for TSC by single line)!</span>

+This docker code base is from a sister paper of sim2real tsc, you can simply replace the code with current repository:

+> Uncertainty-aware Grounded Action Transformation towards Sim-to-Real Transfer for Traffic Signal Control (https://github.com/DaRL-LibSignal/PromptGAT)

+`docker pull danielda1/ugat:latest`

+`docker run -it --name ugat_case danielda1/ugat:latest`

+`cd /DaRL/UGAT_Docker/`

+`python sim2real.py`

+## At the same time of using this Docker Image, you have the the readily prepared LibSignal
+This is a multi-simulator supported framework, provide easy-to-configure settings for sim-to-sim simulated sim-to-real training and testing.
+For details, please visit: https://darl-libsignal.github.io/

 ## Description:
  This repo is the code implementation of AAAI 2024 paper:
  `Prompt to Transfer: Sim-to-Real Transfer for Traffic Signal Control with Prompt Learning`